 Ted began his career in 1992 under the tutelage of David Swensen at the Yale University Investments Office.
 During his five years at Yale, Ted focused on external public equity managers and internal fixed-income portfolio management.
 Following business school, he spent two years investing directly at Stonebridge Partners and J.H.
 Whitney & Company.

 With aspirations to demonstrate the salutary benefits of hedge funds on institutional portfolios to a broad audience, Ted made a non-profitable wager with Warren Buffett that pitted the 10-year performance of the S&P 500 against a selection of five hedge fund of funds from 2008-2017.

 Ted writes the Capital Calls column for Institutional Investor, and wrote a blog for the CFA Institute’s Enterprising Investor, guest columns for the late Peter L. Bernstein’s “Economics and Portfolio Strategy” and two case studies for Harvard Business School Publishing.
 Ted’s first book, So You Want to Start a Hedge Fund: Lessons for Managers and Allocators (Wiley) published in February 2016.

 Ted is a Trustee and member of the investment committee at the Wenner-Gren Foundation and is a Decade Rider for Cycle for Survival.
 He previously served as a Trustee and head of the Programming Committee for the Greenwich Roundtable and as a Board member of Citizen Schools-New York.

-Ted holds a BA in economics and political science, Cum Laude, from Yale University and an MBA with honors from Harvard Business School.
+Ted holds a BA in economics and political science, Cum Laude, from Yale University and an MBA with first-year honors from Harvard Business School.